Go to Homepage

 ADVENTURE

-A Papua New Guinea survival guide.
+A no-holds-barred Papua New Guinea survival guide.
 Avoiding rascals, volcanoes, guns, thugs and general mayhem in Port Morseby.
-The best PNG hotels, dive resorts and getaways.
+The best PNG hotels, dive resorts, snorkelling, and beach getaways.

 by Chris Pritchard